zkMeLabs/mechain-contracts/README.md

-# Greenfield Contracts
+# Mechain Contracts

-Greenfield Contracts is the bridge between Greenfield and BSC for cross-chain communication.
+Mechain Contracts is the bridge between Mechain and ethereum-compatible chain for cross-chain communication.

 ## Overview

-The Greenfield Blockchain provides a comprehensive set of resources that can be mirrored on the BNB Smart Chain (BSC).
+The Mechain Blockchain provides a comprehensive set of resources that can be mirrored on the ethereum-compatible chain.
-This includes buckets, objects, and groups, which can be stored and managed on the BSC as non-fungible tokens (NFTs) conforming to the ERC-721 standard.
+This includes buckets, objects, and groups, which can be stored and managed on the ethereum-compatible chain as non-fungible tokens (NFTs) conforming to the ERC-721 standard.

-A bucket is a logical container for storing objects in Greenfield.
-An object, on the other hand, is a fundamental unit of storage in Greenfield that represents a file consisting of data and its associated metadata.
+A bucket is a logical container for storing objects in Mechain.
+An object, on the other hand, is a fundamental unit of storage in Mechain that represents a file consisting of data and its associated metadata.
 Lastly, a group is a collection of accounts with the same permissions.

-These resources can be mirrored on the BSC as ERC-721 NFTs, along with the members within a group, which represent permissions to specify resources, that can be mirrored as ERC-1155 token.
+These resources can be mirrored on the ethereum-compatible chain as ERC-721 NFTs, along with the members within a group, which represent permissions to specify resources, that can be mirrored as ERC-1155 token.
 At present, the NFTs are not transferable, but the transferability feature will be added in the near future.

-Once these resources are mirrored on BSC, they can be directly managed by smart contracts on BSC.
+Once these resources are mirrored on ethereum-compatible chain, they can be directly managed by smart contracts on ethereum-compatible chain.
-These operations will directly affect the storage format, access permissions, and other aspects of the data on greenfield.
+These operations will directly affect the storage format, access permissions, and other aspects of the data on Mechain.
-In other words, any changes made to the decentralized application on BSC will also reflect changes on Greenfield.
+In other words, any changes made to the decentralized application on ethereum-compatible chain will also reflect changes on Mechain.
-This integration between Greenfield Blockchain and BNB Smart Chain allows for greater flexibility and accessibility when it comes to accessing and manipulating data, ultimately leading to a more streamlined and efficient data management process.
+This integration between Mechain Blockchain and BNB Smart Chain allows for greater flexibility and accessibility when it comes to accessing and manipulating data, ultimately leading to a more streamlined and efficient data management process.